10 Best WalkMe Alternatives [Updated for 2023]

 • As it is a DIY solution, you’re supposed to rely mainly on the documentation.
 Don’t expect stellar support.

-For teams that are able to tinker a lot more with code, there is Intro.js.
-This is the super budget DIY option, because the catch is that you need a developer to install this.
-For the doubtful, you can rest assured – it is trusted by well established companies like Amazon, SAP, and Nestle.
+For teams that can play a lot more with code, there is Intro.js.
+This is the super-budget DIY option because the catch is that you need a developer to install this.
+For the doubtful, you can rest assured—it is trusted by well-established companies like Amazon, SAP, and Nestle.

-Intro.js does provide everything you need to get going, such as step-by-step guides and feature introductions, but it lacks various other essential UI features for onboarding like checklists and help menus.
-It’s basically a middle ground between coding your own solution and a using a no-code tool.
+Intro.js does provide everything you need to get going, such as step-by-step guides, JavaScript tours, and feature introductions, but it lacks various other essential UI features for onboarding like checklists and help menus.
+It’s a middle ground between coding your own solution and using a no-code tool.

 Where Intro.js is a good fit